|

 Paul might not yet have been ready at this point.

-beginning his ministry.
-If
+in local ministry before beginning his ministry.

-in the desert area at this time.
+might still have been in the desert at this time.

-This event most likely took place around 37 or 38 AD.
+This event most likely took place around 37 or 38 A D.

 On the other hand, as some say that it was around this time that